 - Give all the details: When describing the event, provide all the details you can, even if you have to add them as it gets closer to the event.
 This gives you lots of possible hooks that may be just what your “Maybe” attendees need to make the decision to attend (professional event organizers and event planners know this secret!)

-- Talk about it on your Wall - There are lots of ways to do promote the event while still providing engaging content on your page as well.
-On your wall, you can mention/tag the event by proceeding it with the @ sign.
+- Talk about it on your Timeline – There are lots of ways to do promote the event while still providing engaging content on your page as well.
+On your timeline, you can mention/tag the event by proceeding it with the @ sign.
 You can also share things like “Top 10 reasons for attending”, photos, or questions to get people talking.
 Of course, you will also want to promote it on the event’s wall, as well, to keep the people who have been invited updated.

 - Promote with a Facebook Ad: When you create a Facebook event, you can also create a Facebook advertisement that links directly to that event.
 Facebook advertising has some amazing potential because you can get the ad in front of new people.
 Ads can target people based on their location, interests, and even friends.
 For instance, a Facebook ad could be placed in front of “Friends of Friends” with a link that says: [Your Friends Name] is attending.

 And a Bonus —> Mix it up with integrated marketing: Facebook marketing can do a lot to spread the word of mouth for your event.
-But, depending on the nature of your even, you may also want to tie-in other traditional marketing.
+But, depending on the nature of your event, you may also want to tie-in other traditional marketing.
 Email blasts, fliers, or direct mail may help you to gain new “Likes” and “RSVP’s” on Facebook if there is a compelling “reason to RSVP” (see #5).

 With these ten ways of promoting your Facebook Event (and probably many others I have missed) I think you will agree that the key to successfully promoting an event on Facebook is having diverse methods (many that are social media marketing) of reaching a targeted audience.